peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  following code example returns a fixed-point number with up to 20 digits before and exactly 5 digits after the decimal point:</p>
  <code>  // After performing arithmetic operations, adjust  // the
- number to 5 digits after the decimal point number = number.Quantize( EInteger.FromInt32(-5),  // five digits after the decimal point EContext.ForPrecision(25)  // 25-digit precision); </code> <p>A
+ number to 5  // digits after the decimal point number = number.Quantize(EInteger.FromInt32(-5),  // five digits after the decimal point EContext.ForPrecision(25)  // 25-digit precision);
- fixed-point decimal arithmetic in which no digits come after the decimal point (a desired exponent of 0) is considered an "integer arithmetic".</p>
+ </code> <p>A fixed-point decimal arithmetic in which no digits come
+ after the decimal point (a desired exponent of 0) is considered an "integer arithmetic".</p>

 **Parameters:**